kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Sweating of the ipsilateral face
 	E. Proprioception from the ipsilateral leg

-#### Answer: C. Motor control of the contralateral foot - ?
+#### Answer: C. Motor control of the contralateral foot - *FALSE* = A. Vibratory sensations from the ipsilateral arm - TRUE
+- At this level, the lateral portion of the dorsal columns (dorsal funiculus) is composed of the fasciculus cuneatus.
+Axons carrying tactile, proprioceptive and vibratory information from the ipsilateral arm enter the spinal cord via the dorsal root, ascend the cord in the fasciculus cuneatus and synapse in the nucleus cuneatus of the caudal medulla.
+Secondary neurons from this nucleus give rise to internal arcuate fibres, which decussate and ascend to the thalamus (ventral posterolateral nucleus or VPl) as the medial lemniscus.
+Tertiary neurons from the VPl project to the ipsilateral somatosensory cortex.
+Therefore, damage to the fasciculus cuneatus would result in a deficit in tactile, proprioceptive and vibratory sensations in the ipsilateral arm, because the fibres that carry this information do not cross until they reach the medulla.
+- Fine motor control of the fingers is principally carried by the ipsilateral corticospinal tract in the lateral funiculus of the cord.
+Motor control of the contralateral foot is carried by the ipsilateral corticospinal tract in the lateral funiculus of the cord.
+Hemianhidrosis (lack of sweating) of the face could be produced by interruption of sympathetic innervation to the face.
+The hypothalamospinal tract projects from the hypothalamus to the intermediolateral cell column at levels T1–2.
+It descends the cord in the lateral funiculus.
+Interruption of this tract results in Horner’s syndrome (miosis, ptosis, hemianhidrosis).
+Proprioception from the ipsilateral leg is carried by fasciculus gracilis in the medial part of the dorsal columns.

 ### Q2.67
 A 55-yr old man is admitted to an ICU with _acute respiratory distress syndrome_ (ARDS).
-Which of the following variables is most likely to be lower than normal in this patient?
+Which of the following variables is most likely to be _lower than normal_ in this patient?

 	A. Oncotic pressure of alveolar fluid
 	B. Work of breathing